Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Marginal Benefit Distribution

 \section{Marginal Benefit Distribution}

-\Cref{fig:profit-gap-cdf} shows the CDF of marginal benefits when proposers move to the best region during the first \SI{1000}{} slots of the baseline.
-Under \SSP, about 80\% of migration marginal benefits are less than 0.002, which suggests that such migration could be prevented if the migration cost is 0.002.
+\Cref{fig:profit-gap-cdf} shows the \gls{cdf} of marginal benefits when proposers move to the best region under the baseline configuration with migration cost $c=0$.
+The \gls{cdf} is pooled over the first \SI{1000}{} slots from each of 20 independent runs, where both validators and information sources are uniformly distributed across macro-regions and evenly within each macro-region's GCP regions.
+Under the external block-building paradigm, about 80\% of migration marginal benefits are less than 0.002, which suggests that such migration could be prevented if the migration cost is 0.002.